Forecast plus what’s driving mortgage rates today

 Market data affecting today’s mortgage rates

-First thing this morning, markets looked set to deliver mortgage rates today that are moving only slightly.
-Approaching 10 a.m.
+First thing this morning, markets looked set to deliver mortgage rates today that are just a bit lower.
+By approaching 10 a.m.
 (ET), the data, compared with roughly the same time yesterday morning, were:

 - Major stock indexes were all lower.
 (Good for mortgage rates.)
 When investors are buying shares they’re often selling bonds, which pushes prices of Treasurys down and increases yields and mortgage rates.
 The opposite happens when indexes are lower

-- Oil prices a barrel rose to $52.21 from $51.52 (Bad for mortgage rates because energy prices play a large role in creating inflation and also point to future economic activity.)
+- Oil prices nudged higher to $52 a barrel from $51.
+(Bad for mortgage rates because energy prices play a large role in creating inflation and also point to future economic activity.)

-- CNN Business Fear & Greed index moved lower to 54 from 58 out of a possible 100 points.
+- CNN Business Fear & Greed index moved down to 56 from 61 out of a possible 100 points.
 (Good for mortgage rates.)
 “Greedy” investors push bond prices down (and interest rates up) as they leave the bond market and move into stocks, while “fearful” investors do the opposite.
 So lower readings are better than higher ones

-Today might be a quiet one for mortgage rates.
+Today might be a better day for mortgage rates.

 Virus still big factor for mortgage rates